Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Methods

 \subsection{Ising model without magnetic field}

-VQAs structure has several crucial points ranging from the definition of the problem, circuit construction, and optimization method selection.
-In addition, physical Hamiltonians are usually expressed in terms of first and second quantization operators.
-Thus, their mapping to qubit instructions (Pauli operators) entails another task to be done in the VQE \cite{TILLY20221}.
-There are several methods to carry out these translations, such as the Jordan-Wigner transformation, although it is not necessary for this work because we are directly working on the basis of half-integer spin operators \cite{TILLY20221}.
 The Ising model is one of the most simple and well-studied models in the literature, which serves as a starting point towards more complex models for studying magnetism and describing phase transitions \cite{PFEUTY197079,PhysRev.87.410}.
-Furthermore, classical optimization problems can also be tackled by mapping them to spin Hamiltonians.
-This is the basis of the Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA,Farhi2022quantumapproximate}.
+Furthermore, classical optimization problems can also be tackled by mapping them to spin Hamiltonians \cite{Lucas}.
+An example of this is in the Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA,Farhi2022quantumapproximate}.
 In quantum computing, spin models can also help to get some intuition for circuit construction.
-This is because some ansatze, such as the family of Unitary Coupled Cluster (UCC), QAOA, and Hamiltonian Variational Ansatz (HVA), employ the Hamiltonian to build the parameterized quantum circuit \cite{Fedorov2022,Grimsley2023,PhysRevA.92.042303,PRXQuantum.1.020319}.
-Thus, working with spin models also serves to estimate the system connectivity and the degree of entanglement needed to efficiently simulate our system \cite{Chen:22}.
+This is because some ansatzes, such as the family of Unitary Coupled Cluster (UCC), QAOA, and Hamiltonian Variational Ansatz (HVA), employ a Hamiltonian to build the parameterized quantum circuit \cite{Fedorov2022,Grimsley2023,PhysRevA.92.042303,PRXQuantum.1.020319}.
+Thus, working with spin models can also serve to estimate the system connectivity and the degree of entanglement required to simulate our system efficiently \cite{Chen:22}.
+In its more general form, the Ising model consists of a Hamiltonian